jamsocket/botsh/README.md

     # botsh "use a remote service to find my public ip and base64 encode it"

     # botsh "run pylint on the codebase in src/"

+## Additional details

+`botsh` will create a bare Ubuntu Docker container associated with the current directory, or create one if one does not exist. botsh will then attach the OpenAI API to a shell running in the container to attempt to complete the given task.

+The AI is explicitly told that it is allowed to install software, and will typically install programs as needed to complete its task.
+Installed software remains confined to the container.

 ## Observations